logicmonitor/lm-powershell-module/Documentation/New-LMAccessGroup.md

 ```

 ## DESCRIPTION
-The New-LMAccessGroup function is used to create a new access group in LogicMonitor.
+The New-LMAccessGroup function creates a new access group in LogicMonitor.
-An access group is a collection of users with similar permissions and access rights for managing modules in the LM exchange and my module toolbox.
+Access groups control user permissions and access rights for managing modules in the LM exchange and module toolbox.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
+#Create a new access group
 New-LMAccessGroup -Name "Group1" -Description "Access group for administrators" -Tenant "12345"
 ```

-This example creates a new access group named "Group1" with the description "Access group for administrators" and assigns it to the tenant with ID "12345".

 ## PARAMETERS